Janamsakhis: Bhai Bala janamsakhi

-The Miharban Janam-sakhi
+Miharban janamsakhi

-Of all the manuscripts this is probably the most neglected as it has acquired a disagreeable reputation.
-Sodhi Miharban who gives his name to the janam-sakhi was closely associated with the Mina sect and the Minas were very hostile towards the Gurus around the period of Guru Arjan Dev Ji.
-The Minas were the followers of Prithi Chand the eldest son of Guru Ram Das Ji.
+Of all the janamsakhi traditions this is probably the most neglected as it has acquired a disagreeable reputation.
+Sodhi Miharban who gives his name to the janamsakhi was closely associated with the Mina sect and the Minas were very hostile towards the Gurus around the period of Guru Arjan.
+The Minas were the followers of Prithi Chand, the eldest son of Guru Ram Das.
 Prithi Chand's behaviour was evidently unsatisfactory as he was passed over in favour of his younger brother, (Guru) Arjan Dev, when his father chose a successor.
 The Minas were a robber tribe and in Punjabi the word has come to mean someone who conceals his true evil intent.
-The Minas were subsequently execrated by Guru Gobind Singh Ji and Sikhs were instructed to have no dealings with them.
+The Minas were subsequently execrated by Guru Gobind Singh and Sikhs were instructed to have no dealings with them.
 The sect is now extinct.
-It is said that it was due to this janam-sakhi and its hostility towards the Gurus that prompted Bhai Gurdas Ji's account and the commission of the Gyan-ratanavali.
+It is said that it was due to this janamsakhi and its hostility towards the Gurus that prompted Bhai Gurdas' Varan account and the commission of the Gyan-ratanavali by Bhai Mani Singh.

+The Miharban exegesis reflected strong Khatri affiliation, as opposed to the rising Jatt influence in the community at the time, leading to McLeod's assertion that the collection dated to later than its given date of 1828 CE, possibly in the late 19th century.

 The first three sakhis recount the greatness of Raja Janak and describes an interview with God wherein Raja Janak is instructed that he is to return to the world once again to propagate His Name.
 Details of Guru Nanak's birth are given in the fourth sakhi and his father was Kalu, a Bedi and his mother Mata Tripta.
-The account of Guru Ji learning to read from the pundit is also recounted here.
-After the interlude at Sultanpur Guru Nanak Dev Ji set out to Mount Sumeru.
-Climbing the mountain Guru Ji found all nine Siddhas seated there – Gorakhnath, Mechhendranath, Isarnath, Charapatnath, Barangnath, Ghoracholi, Balgundai, Bharathari and Gopichand.
+The account of Guru Nanak learning to read from the pundit is also recounted here.
+After the interlude at Sultanpur Guru Nanak set out to Mount Sumeru.
+Climbing the mountain, the Guru found all nine Siddhas seated there – Gorakhnath, Mechhendranath, Isarnath, Charapatnath, Barangnath, Ghoracholi, Balgundai, Bharathari, and Gopichand.
 Gorakhnath asked the identity of the visitor and his disciple replied, "This is Nanak Bedi, a pir and a bhagat who is a householder."
 What follows is a lengthy discourse with the siddhas which ends with the siddhas asking what is happening in the evil age of Kali Yuga.
-Guru Ji responds with three slogans :
+The Guru responds with three slogans: